WordPress/hosting-handbook/live.md

 The WordPress Hosting Team promotes a series of live events focused on teaching elements promoted by the team and reaching all users.

 The main WordPress Hosting Live site will be at [meetup.com/wphosting](https://www.meetup.com/wphosting/), hosted at [Make Hosting](https://make.wordpress.org/hosting/) and in collaboration with the [Learn WordPress](https://learn.wordpress.org/) team.
+You can also find the streaming at [Youtube](https://www.youtube.com/channel/UCUHFMCXJxXHcfls9w6Hzt6A) and [Twitter](https://twitter.com/WPHostingTeam).

 ## What is it?